natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 Because the BRAM is posedge-clocked on `clk50`, the address that gets latched and read is whichever address was stable when the `clk50` posedge arrived.
 Since every `clk25` edge leads a `clk50` posedge by 10 ns, the new address is always stable well *before* the RAM samples it.

-Here is the expanded clock and component spec section.
-Drop this in after "Overview" and before "Time-Sliced Read Port Mux."

 ## Clock Specifications

 ### `clk50`